Time management has a secret ingredient

 Balancing school, studying & a new relationship

 I worked with a student named Daniel who struggled with time management.
 There were so many things that were important to him that he didn’t want to give up, but he was struggling to find success or satisfaction in most areas.
 I could relate to what he was going through in my own life as a student, full-time employee, and mother.
-It seemed like there was never enough time for everything, and I often felt defeated just trying to keep up.
+It seemed like there was never enough time for everything.
+I often felt defeated just trying to keep up.

 Even when Daniel took the time to study he was distracted by other things, like wanting to hang out with his new girlfriend.
-When he was studying he felt guilty for not spending time with her, but when he was with her he kept thinking about how he needed to study.
+When he was studying he felt guilty for not spending time with her.
+But when he was with her he kept thinking about how he needed to study.
 It was an overwhelming cycle and he felt like he was failing at school and his relationship.

 Adding depth to time management

-This is where depth of time comes in—it’s not about how much time you spend doing a task, but the quality of that time.
+This is where depth of time comes in.
+It’s not about how much time you spend doing a task, but the quality of that time.
 When you add depth to time you can keep the same things on your pie chart by adding mass.
 You’re able to bring more quality and value to each area of your life so the feelings of sacrifice and failure go away.
 This strategy leads to better results and finding more enjoyment in what you’re doing.

 Putting depth of time into practice

 I knew that he had the opportunity to utilize the tutoring center that ran study groups after class.
 I encouraged him to go directly after class for 30 minutes, three or four nights a week.
-He agreed, and made the suggestion that on two of those nights he would take his girlfriend to eat after—a great idea!
+He agreed, and suggested that on two of those nights he would take his girlfriend to eat after—a great idea!
 I let him work through the rest of the tasks on his schedule and adjust accordingly, always prioritizing quality over quantity.

 Daniel’s life changed dramatically over the next few weeks.
 His grades improved and he got to spend more quality time with his girlfriend.
 When we discussed his progress, he told me that when he started to feel overwhelmed he looked at his pie chart.
-The depth of each piece reminded him what he really wanted—he used it to bring more passion and drive to the activities that meant the most to him.
+The depth of each piece reminded him of what he really wanted.
+He used it to bring more passion and drive to the activities that meant the most to him.